Gaelic Experience

 Accommodation

-Immerse yourself in the Caledonian forest with three nights in our brand-new accommodation, An Spiris.
-Stay in a double or twin en-suite room and relax in the comfortable and cosy communal space.
+Immerse yourself in the Caledonian forest with three nights in our accommodation, An Spiris.
+Stay in the double or twin en-suite rooms and relax in the comfortable and cosy communal space.
 Towels and bed linen are provided, and a boot room is available for drying outdoor gear.